All Episodes

 And if you really care, wear a mask.

-We're gonna have to.
+We're going to have to.

 No, we can't have you down.

-And as you often said, it's you know, you go to war with the army you have, not the one you wish you had.
+And as you often said, it's, you know, you go to war with the army you have, not the one you wish you had.

-So much hope now for the vaccine, and and we got to stand back and look at look at that that progress and be happy and celebrate the goodness, the greatness, the advancement in medical research and scientists and medical professionals, because you guys are amazing in what you do every day.
+And we got to stand back and look at that progress and be happy and celebrate the goodness, the greatness, the advancement in medical research and scientists and medical professionals because you guys are amazing at what you do every day.

-Um, Dr. Oz, as always, you've been amazing.
+Dr. Oz, as always, you've been amazing.

 Thank you so much for spending so much time with us today.